muon-spectroscopy-computational-project/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 We are now ready to align our sequences to the reference.
 This is an important step to improve the clustering of your OTUs {% cite Schloss2012 %}.

+In mothur this is done by determining for each unique sequence the entry of the reference database that has the most k-mers in common (i.e. the most substring of fixed length k).
+For the reference sequence with the most common k-mers and the unique sequence a standard global sequence alignment is computed (using the Needleman-Wunsch algorithm).

 > ### {% icon hands_on %} Hands-on: Align sequences
 >